chain4travel/camino-docs/docs/guides/deposits-and-bonds.md

 :::info DEPOSITS & BONDS ARE LOCKED TOKENS

-It's important to note that tokens that are bonded, whether for validator staking or DAO proposals, cannot be used for paying transaction fees.
+It's important to note that tokens that are bonded, whether for validator staking or DAO proposals, cannot be used for paying transaction fees or exported (cross-chain transfers) to other chains.
 This is because the tokens are locked and cannot be moved or transferred during the bond period.

 :::